Ida Emilie and Wilna J. Cornwell Letters, 1943-1945: Finding Aid

 - Abstract: The Ida Emilie and Wilna J. Cornwell WAVES Letters span the WAVES (Women Accepted for Volunteer Emergency Service) careers of sisters Ida Emilie and Wilna J. Cornwell, from 1943 to 1945.

-Ida Emilie Cornwell
+Biography of Ida Emilie Cornwell

 The daughter of Mr. and Mrs. J.R.
 Cornwell of Alhambra, California, Ida Emilie Cornwell enlisted in the WAVES (Women Accepted for Volunteer Emergency Service) in September 1943.
 Upon enlisting she was sent, along with her sister, Wilna J. Cornwell, to the U.S. Naval Training School, located on the Bronx, New York campus of Hunter College.